NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Roofs
 ***********

-Each pitched or flat roof surface that is exposed to ambient conditions is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Roofs/Roof``.
+Each pitched or flat roof surface that is exposed to ambient conditions is entered as a ``/HPXML/Building/BuildingDetails/Enclosure/Roofs/Roof``.

 For a multifamily building where the dwelling unit has another dwelling unit above it, the surface between the two dwelling units should be considered a ``Floor`` and not a ``Roof``.